Kiran Bal

 Research Interests

 The filling of single-walled carbon nanotubes (SWCNTs) with inorganic materials results in the encapsulation of ‘extreme nanowires’.
-I primarily study the encapsulation of Phase Change Materials (PCMs) inside SWCNTs.
-The synthesis and nanostructuring of these materials regulate their structure and can also provide a prediction of their properties and how these differ from the bulk form of the filling material.
+I primarily study the encapsulation of Phase Change Materials (PCMs) and magnetic halides inside SWCNTs.
+The synthesis and confinement of these materials produce novel crystal structures which differ from the bulk form of the filling material and can result in unique properties and applications.

 Example